ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes-cross-lines/index.md

 - The bottom X axis has a cross line of type `range`; the `range` property is used to configure the range of the cross line boundaries.

 <chart-example title='Customising Cross Lines' name='axis-cross-lines-customising' type='generated'></chart-example>

-## Next Up

-Continue to the next section to learn more about [Multiple Axes](/charts-axes-multiple/).